CQP Logo

 MULTIPLIERS:

-Note: Although the “CA” abbreviation is not used as a multiplier in this contest, the first valid CA county logged will count as the multiplier for California.
-California stations must log all CA contacts with their 4-letter county abbreviation; everything else as two characters, including "DX" for all stations outside of the U.S. and Canada.
+• The first valid CA QSO logged with 4-letter county abbreviation will count as the multiplier for California.
+California stations must log all CA contacts with their 4-letter county abbreviation.

 B. Non-California Stations